How To Prepare Your Child For A Fancy Dress Competition

-Fancy dress competitions are a popular activity at school and one of the most exciting events that children look forward to.
-They eagerly look forward to it as it allows them to live their fantasies by dressing up and acting like their favourite characters.
+Fancy dress competitions for kids are a popular activity at school, especially for nursery classes like LKG and UKG, and from grades 1 through 5.
+Children eagerly look forward to it as it allows them to live their fantasies by dressing up in costumes and acting like their favourite characters, cartoons or animals.
+Even parents start searching for unique costume ideas and dialogues for their kids.
 The excitement that builds up in the days leading to the competition is palpable, and increases with each passing day.

-Participating in fancy dress competitions helps children develop confidence as they must come on stage and face the audience.
+Participating in fancy dress competitions helps children develop confidence as they must come on the stage and face an audience.
 It is also an enjoyable activity, with accolades continuing to pour in for a good performance long after the event is over.

 Here are a few tips for you to prepare your child for a fancy dress competition.